a-marcel/ahoy/tools/esphome/README.md

 ### Crc16 and crc8 already exists
 The Esphome enviroment declares crc8 and crc16 globally.
 It's required to wrap the ahoy CRC functionally into an own namespace

+#### Console logging is not showing the recieved data
+Currently the debug information is send directly to Serial and cannot be displayed in HomeAssistant when connected via browser

 ## 7. Support